- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 In my next post I will look in detail at where and how the Ben Day method fitted into both the photoengraving process itself and the printing industry in a wider sense.
 This included, from 1891, an explosion of colour printing in newspapers, which was only possible because of two advances—new types of printing press and the Ben Day method.

-The histories tend to remember the presses, and forget about the dots.
+The history books tend to remember the innovative printing presses, and forget about the dots.
 I hope to make amends.
 Also, particularly for those who have been waiting patiently—this is of course where the comic strips come in.

 Finally, back to the drawing board.
 You will have noticed that both the old advertisements I’ve shown mentioned “cardboard.”
 This refers to illustration board—drawing paper mounted onto a stiff backing—which professional illustrators routinely used for their finished work.